How to make Moroccan Mint Tea: recipe, serving and culture

 Gunpowder Green tea

 In Arabic nana means mint.
 Usually, the Moroccan spearmint is then called Nana mint.
 It is strong in flavor and scent and best choice for mint tea.
+And I can tell you, Moroccans use a lot of mint.
 Other mint varieties will do fine as well, taste and increase the amount if needed.
+Use fresh mint sprigs to make the tea the traditional way.

 Generally in Morocco white sugar is used in the mint tea.
 They even have bigger blocks of sugar that melt fast in the teapot.
 You can choose a sweetener of your liking, but notice that some might add a different flavor to your tea.
-I have tried with cane sugar and it turned out great!
+I have tried it with cane sugar and it turned out great too!

 Use always fresh water for the best result.